bottlepy/bottle/docs/tutorial.rst

 ================================================================================

 So you have learned the basics and want to write your own application?
-Here are some tips that might help you to be more productive.
+Here are some tips that might help you beeing more productive.

 .. _default-app: